SANJEETNITK/Leetcode-Solutions/README.md

 # Leetcode-Solutions
-It contains solutions for the questions of leetcode.
+It contains topic wise solutions for the important questions of leetcode.